LandonSchropp/functional-chess/readme.md

 for manipulating [Forsyth–Edwards Notation (FEN)](https://en.wikipedia.org/wiki/Fen) strings and other chess data structures.
 It's written in [TypeScript](http://typescriptlang.org/).

+⚠️  This library is a work in progress!
+It's not ready for use yet. ⚠️

 ## Usage

 TODO: Fill out this section once the library is deployed.